pkp/pkp-docs/dev/plugin-guide/en/api-endpoints.md

 ```

 > `registerPluginApiControllers()` checks the handler path of every controller against those already registered and throws if two plugins claim the same path.
 This prevents one plugin's request from leaking into another.
 Prefer this hook over the older `Dispatcher::dispatch` approach, which has no collision protection and runs before the context schema is loaded.
 {:.warning}

+> The check covers other plugins only, not the core API.
+Plugin controllers are matched before the core routes, so a handler path that reuses a core entity name — `submissions`, `users`, `contexts`, `announcements` and so on — silently takes over that core endpoint.
+Pick a path that is unmistakably your plugin's.
+{:.warning}

 Each controller extends `PKP\core\PKPBaseController` and implements three methods: